Garfield: Short storylines

+National Stupid Day

+The November 11, 2010, strip featured an interaction between Garfield and a spider.
+The spider forcefully warns Garfield (who is brandishing a newspaper) that should he be squished, there will be an "annual day of remembrance" for him and that he will become famous.
+The final panel shows a classroom full of spiders, in which the teacher asks, "does anyone here know why we celebrate 'National Stupid Day'?"

+Since November 11 is Veterans Day in the US, some readers expressed concern that the strip and its timing were mocking the holiday.
+Davis released a statement saying that he had no control over the strip's timing but nonetheless apologized for any offense it may have caused.

 Paws, Inc.

 Paws, Inc. was founded in 1981 by Jim Davis to support the Garfield comic strip and its licensing.
 It is located in Muncie, Indiana, and has a staff of nearly 50 artists and licensing administrators.
 In 1994, the company purchased all rights to the Garfield comic strips from 1978 to 1993 from United Feature Syndicate.
 However, the original black and white daily strips and original color Sunday strips remain copyrighted to United Feature Syndicate.
 The full-color daily strips and recolored Sunday strips are copyrighted to Paws as they are considered a different product.
-Though rights to the strip remain with Paws, Inc., it is currently distributed by Universal Press Syndicate.
+Though rights to the strip remain with Paws, Inc., it is currently distributed by the Andrews McMeel Syndication.
 In August 2019, Davis sold Paws, Inc. to Viacom, who has placed Garfield under the Nickelodeon banner.